Hermann Stern: Personal life

 In 1911, he married Anna Knittel, the daughter of a school inspector, Josef Knittel.
 They gave birth to five children.

 Exile and death

 A memorial plaque by the market town of Reutte in the house where Dr. Hermann Stern lived.

-In 1926, he was made an honorary citizen of the municipality of Ehrwald for his services to the construction of the cable car up to the Zugspitze (de:Zugspitzbahn).
-This honorary citizenship was withdrawn from him in 1940 because of his Jewish descent.
-In 1938, the German racial laws labeled him as a "half-Jew."
+In 1926, he was made an honorary citizen of the municipality of Ehrwald for the construction of the cable car up to the Zugspitze (de:Zugspitzbahn).
+This honorary citizenship was withdrawn in 1940 due to his Jewish descent.
+In 1938, German racial laws labelled him a "half-Jew."
 His offices were confiscated and he was imprisoned for 15 months.
-To keep him away from Tyrol forever, Gauleiter Franz Hofer had him expelled to Nuremberg.
+To exile him from Tyrol, Gauleiter Franz Hofer had him expelled to Nuremberg.
 Stern went blind, returned in 1945 as a seriously ill man, and tried in vain to be rehabilitated.
 He died in Innsbruck on August 24, 1952.

 Honor

 In 1947, he was admitted to the bar again.
 His confiscation was expressly revoked by the municipality of Ehrwald in 1998.
 In 2017, the market municipality of Reutte unveiled a commemorative plaque in Hermann Stern's former home, which highlights some of his achievements.